FreektenDoesschate/ECT-UP/README.md

 ## Quality Control (QC)

 We aim to perform state-of-the-art quality control for each datamodality that was acquired.
 Quality was both assessed using quality metrics and visual inspection.
-[Here](QC-UP) you'll find for each datamodality:
+[Here](QC-UP) you'll find for each modality:
 * A detailed description of the QC process
 * The current status of the QC process
 * Example texts on the QC proces to include in your manuscript